 The situation is not hopeless, however: it’s important to understand that LoB does not require behavior to be implemented at a use site, but merely invoked there.
 That is, we don’t need to write all our code on a given element, we just need to make it clear that a given element is invoking some code, which can be located elsewhere.

-We won’t reproduce all the RSJS guidelines here, but here are the ones most relevant for our counter widget:
+Here are the RSJS guidelines most relevant for our counter widget:

 that is, HTML attributes that begin with